 Cons of Userbrain compared to UserZoom

-Userbrain is new on the market, which makes its feature set more limited, compared to UserTesting’s tool.
+Userbrain is more recently on the market, meaning its feature set is slightly more compact than UserZoom.

-- Limited possibilities when searching for specific test participants – With Userbrain you can filter your participants by gender, age, language, region and device type or you can recruit your own testers.
-UserZoom can apply to the tool the criteria you want your test participant to have and they recruit the participants for you.
+- Limited demographic targeting – With Userbrain, you can filter your testers by gender, age, language, region, and device type or recruit your own testers.
+UserZoom can apply to the tool the criteria you want your testers to have, and they recruit the testers for you.

 Userbrain’s pricing in comparison to UserZoom

-With UserZoom the cheapest plan starts at $500/mo keeping in mind that all plans are billed annually.
-With Userbrain pricing already starts at just $99 per month – billed monthly or yearly, depending on your preference.
+With UserZoom the cheapest plan starts at $500/month; but keep in mind that all plans are billed annually.
+Userbrain pricing already starts at just $99 per month – billed monthly or yearly, depending on your preference.

 - You can create a free account and get your first test free of charge.